 Article Written By: Clayton Arnold

 According to a report released by the National Association of Manufacturers, the manufacturing industry in the state of Missouri is thriving.
-This healthy manufacturing industry provides plenty of opportunity for companies attempting to both buy and sell used metalworking equipment in the Show-Me State.
+This healthy manufacturing industry provides plenty of opportunity for companies attempting to both buy and sell equipment in the Show-Me State.

 Nevertheless, there are still several myths surrounding the metalworking and manufacturing industries in Missouri.
 Below, we’ll look at five of these myths and why you shouldn’t let them deter you from selling your surplus metalworking equipment.